Galezy25/battleship-angular/README.md

 # Battleship

-This project is a simple game as example of what you can do in Angular 13.
+This project is a simple game, an example of what you can do in Angular 13.
 It has made with some basic concepts like `component`, `service` and `pipe`, also some others like `routing`, `local indexed database`, and develop utilities like `unit testing`, `code coverage` and `linting`.

 Enjoy it.